Tomato support doesn't have to look ugly. There are many sturdy, beautiful, and stylish ways to support your tomato plants.

 A tomato trellis (with or without guy wires in very windy areas) is usually your best bet.

 Very sturdy stakes used with twine to make a trellis can be an alternative in wind-prone areas.
-I use this staking method here in "Tornado Alley" -- and I prefer the metal rebar stakes covered in green plastic that you can get at Home Depot, Lowe's or most other garden centers)
+I use this staking method here in "Tornado Alley" -- and I prefer the metal rebar stakes that you can get at Home Depot, Lowe's or most other garden centers)

 Very sandy and high clay soils are a challenge to anyone, but if you're going to be trying to grow tomatoes in either, think about the depth of the "feet" going into the ground and whether they are long enough to hold the tomato cage or ladder up in sandy soil -- or sturdy enough to be pounded into heavy clay soil without bending!